saltkid/bagman/README.md

         },

         -- as a table without the options
-        -- below is equivalent to just passing it in as a string.
         {
             path = os.getenv("HOME") .. "/path/to/another/image.gif",
         },
     },

-    -- in seconds.
+    -- Interval in seconds on when to trigger a background image change.
     -- default: 30 * 60
     interval = 10 * 60,

-    -- can be any ansi color like "Maroon", "Green", or "Aqua" -- or any hex color string like "#121212"
+    -- Color Layer below the image.
+Affects the overall tint of the background -- can be any ansi color like "Maroon", "Green", or "Aqua" or any hex color -- string like "#121212"
     -- default: "#000000"
     backdrop = "#161616",

-    -- whether to immediately start changing bg image every <interval> seconds on -- startup.
+    -- Whether to immediately start changing bg image every <interval> seconds -- on startup.
     -- default: true
     start_looping = true,